 Keeping your home clean with infants and toddlers can be a substantial challenge.
 Experts generally agree that you shouldn’t use your baby’s nap-time as a session of “frantic cleaning,” but instead you should use that time to give yourself a bit of a mental health break.

 In fact, you might want to use this time to take a nap yourself or engage in some other relaxing activity, such as talking to friends, reading a parenting book, or eating a healthy snack.
 Consider meditation, which has been proven to lower stress levels, boost immunity, and maybe even slow down the aging process.

 Be sure to allocate your work

-Today, we live in a society that has a range of ways that moms can take advantage of outsourcing.
+We live in a society that has a range of ways that moms can use to outsource certain tasks.
 You really don’t need to do it all yourself.
-In fact, when you put too much pressure on yourself, it may cause stress and depression.
-When you start thinking about how you can outsource your work, you’ll not only have more free time, but you’ll feel more content as well.
+In fact, when moms become overwhelmed and stressed from too much pressure, it can cause stress and depression.
+When you start outsourcing your housework, you’ll have more free time and feel more together, organized, and content.

 Turning to friends and family

 Even if your budget doesn’t allow for you to pay a nanny so you can go get a luxurious massage, you can still turn to friends and family for help with some of your tasks.
 In other words, moms shouldn’t try to do it all because their number one job should be providing great care for their children.